Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

-for $k \neq 4$, which arises in geometric group theory as the character variety of the once punctured torus.\footnote{The case of $k = 4$ is the Cayley cubic, which is known to be degenerate and to have a very large number of orbits, see \cite{LT} for its many finite orbits over $\mathbb{C}$, and \cite{deCourcyIrelandLee} for its orbit structure over $\mathbb{F}_p$.} We define $V_1, V_2,$ and $V_3$ as in the Markoff case, and may study the structure of orbits on this variety under the action of the group $\Gamma$.
-Transitivity results for this action have important implications for the combinatorial group theory of $\text{SL}_2(\mathbb{F}_p$); see Section \ref{GroupTheory} below for details.
+for $k \neq 4$, which arises in geometric group theory as the character variety of the once punctured torus, and which includes the classical Markoff equation (\ref{Markoff}) as the case $k=0$ after the usual rescaling of coordinates.
+The excluded case $k = 4$ is the Cayley cubic, which is known to be degenerate and to have a very large number of orbits; see \cite{LT} for its many finite orbits over $\mathbb{C}$, and \cite{deCourcyIrelandLee} for its orbit structure over $\mathbb{F}_p$.